pygfx/wgpu-py/README.md

 pip install wgpu
 ```

-The library ships with Rust binaries for Windows, MacOS and Linux.
+The wheels include the prebuilt binaries.
 If you want to use
 a custom build instead, you can set the environment variable `WGPU_LIB_PATH`.
+You probably also want to install `glwf` (for desktop) and/or `jupyter_rfb` (for Jupyter).

 ## Platform requirements

 Under the hood, `wgpu` runs on Vulkan, Metal, or DX12.
 The wgpu-backend is selected automatically, but can be overridden by setting the `WGPU_BACKEND_TYPE` environment variable to "Vulkan", "Metal", "D3D12", "D3D11", or "OpenGL".

-On Windows 10, things should just work.
+On Windows 10+, things should just work.
 On older Windows versions you
 may need to install the Vulkan drivers.
 You may want to force "Vulkan" while "D3D12" is less mature.

 On Linux, it's advisable to install the proprietary drivers of your GPU